algorithmia-algorithms/OpenForecast/README.md

 ## Introduction
 What does all that mean? lets break it down.
-* Multivatiate - This means that the algorithm can be trained to forecast multiple independent variables at once, this can be very useful for forecasting real world events like [earthquake forecasting][ef], along with more economically rewarding activities like [economic asset price prediction][econPred].
+* Multivatiate - This means that the algorithm can be trained to forecast *multiple independent variables at once*.
+This can be very useful for forecasting real world events like [earthuake forecasting][ef], along with more economically rewarding activities like [economic asset price prediction][econPred].
 * Incrementally trainable - This algorithm can be incrementally trained with new data without needing to start from scratch.
 It's quite possible to automatically update your model or models on a daily/hourly/minute basis with new data that you can then use to quickly forecast the next N steps.
 It should also be mentioned that you don't _have_ to update your model before making a forecast!
-That's right, you can pass new data into the 'forecast' method and it will update the model state without running a backpropegation operation.
+That's right, *you can pass new data into the 'forecast' method and it will update the model state without running a backpropegation operation.*
 * Auto-regressive - Forecasting the future can be tricky, particularly when you aren't sure how far into the future you wish to look.
 This algorithm uses it's previously predicted data points to help understand what the future looks like.
 For more information check out [this post][autoreg].

-Powerful right?
 Lets get started in figuring out how this all works.

 ## Getting Started Guide
 This algorithm has two main `modes`, **forecast** and **train**.
 To create a forecast you need to create a checkpoint model, which you can make by running a _train_ operation over your input data.
 The pipelines you create can be somewhat complex here so we're going to go over everything as much as we can.

+If at any time you are unsure as to what a particular variable does, be sure to take a look at the IO Schema at the bottom of this description.

 ### Training
 First lets look at the **train** mode and how to get setup.